datasnap-io/datasnap-iOS-sdk/README.md

 After completing these steps, please see the [datasnap.io API Documentation](http://docs.datasnapio.apiary.io/) for examples showing you how to use the SDK within your iOS app.

-After building your app, test and validate the datasnap.io SDK using these test tools.

 ### Current Version